askui/askui/docs/docs/general/05-Integrations/containers.md

 > Password for No_VNC is `secret`.

 ### Connect to the Container with AskUI SDK
-You have to adjust the `askui_example/helpers/askui-helper.ts` that is created when running `npx askui@latest init`, because the `UiControlClient` connects to the `UiController` running inside the Docker container:
+You have to adjust the `askui_example/helpers/askui-helper.ts` that is created when running `npx askui@latest init`, because the `UiControlClient` connects to the `AskUI Controller` running inside the Docker container:

 * Remove everything related to `uiController`
 * Check your credentials
-* _Optional: Set the `uiControllerUrl` in `UiControlClient` if you exposed the UI Controller on a different port (see [UI Control Client API Docs](../02-Components/askui-ui-control-client.md) for more information_
+* _Optional: Set the `uiControllerUrl` in `UiControlClient` if you exposed the AskUI Controller on a different port (see [UI Control Client API Docs](../02-Components/askui-ui-control-client.md) for more information_

 It should look like this: